Album notes 1

 Promises at midnight

 My Mum and Dad were married in Willesden in August 1939, days before war was declared.
 Dad was a dentist and Mum a nurse.
-Dad was called up pretty quickly – registered on 12 September in fact – and became a Flight Lieutenant in the RAF, serving in India and Burma (now Myanmar).
-He kept a diary when overseas, which makes interesting reading as he was an engaging writer.
+Dad was called up quickly – registered on 12 September in fact – and became a Flight Lieutenant in the RAF, serving in India and Burma (now Myanmar).
+He kept a diary when overseas, which makes interesting reading as he was an amusing and informative writer.
 I can imagine their courtship would have been a classic 1930s affair, with stolen kisses in the darkened streets of London.
-This song makes me think of them and wonder whether Mum had told Dad to ‘Keep your promises at midnight.’
+This song makes me think of them and wonder whether Mum had told Dad to ‘keep your promises.’

 My dad Geoffrey was born in 1903.
 I last met his mother Florence in 1969, to my recall, when I was 10 years old.
 She had been born in 1875 and for many years was postmistress in Selsley, Gloucestershire.
 A particularly clever woman, my sister Janet reliably informs me.

 Florence’s father, Sidney Hague, was evidently a slow left arm bowler when he wasn’t being an ‘engine turner.’
 He played in a cricket match in Stroud in 1882 and took 5 for 25 against a team for which WG Grace opened the batting.
 He was not the only cricket name in our family though, as Les Ames – a distant cousin but good friends with my Dad – played for Kent and England.
-Notably on the Bodyline / Leg Theory tour of Australia in 1932.
+Most notably against Australia on the Bodyline / Leg Theory tour of Australia in 1932 and South Africa at the Oval in 1935.

-My only son Ben was born in 2006, one hundred and three years after my dad came into the world.
+My son Ben was born in 2006, one hundred and three years after my dad came into the world.
 Ben’s a bowler and is carrying on the cricketing tradition.
-(Even to be found in the nets at the Ames Levett Centre at the Kent County Ground in Canterbury in December 2023, named in part after his ancestor).
+(Even to be found sometimes in the nets at the Ames Levett Centre at the Kent County Ground in Canterbury, named in part after his ancestor).

 (London never will be) Nashville, Tennessee